eekcoopuw/jobmon/docsource/quickstart.rst

 workflow
     This table has every Workflow created, along with it’s associated dag_id, and workflow_args workflow_attribute
-    Additional attributes that are being tracked for a given Workflow. workflow_attribute_type
+    Additional attributes that are being tracked for a given Workflow.
+They are not required to use Jobmon, and workflow_attributes are not passed to your jobs.
+They are intended to track information for a given run and can be utilized for profiling and resource prediction. workflow_attribute_type
     The types of attributes that can be tracked for Workflows. workflow_run